aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 }
 ```

-There are some drawbacks when using this technique, the biggest one of which is that none of the fetched resources are cached in the browser.
+There are some drawbacks when using this technique, the biggest one of which is that none of the fetched resources is cached in the browser.
 Another downside is that older versions of IE do not support `readyState` 3 or base64 data setting for images.

 Despite this downsides, MXHR has also significantly improved overall page performance by reducing HTTP requests, which is one of the most extreme bottlenecks in Ajax.

 #### 1.2 Sending Data

 There are times when you don't care about retrieving data, and instead only want to send it to the server.
-In such situation, there are two techniques that are widely used: **XHR** and **beacons**.
+In such a situation, there are two techniques that are widely used: **XHR** and **beacons**.

 ##### 1.2.1 **XMLHttpRequest**